Thiru-AI/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 ```
 /*
 Program to implement the SVM For Spam Mail Detection..
-Developed by: souvik kundu
+Developed by: Thirugnanamoorthi G
-RegisterNumber:  2122221230105
+RegisterNumber:  2122221230117

 import chardet
 file='/content/spam (1).csv'